-Anna had delighted audiences including European royalty, Supreme Court justices, senators, congressmen, legislators, and celebrities, and has performed on national and international television, in venues including New York’s Carnegie Hall and Lincoln Center, Washington DC’s Kennedy Center, Boston’s Jordan Hall, and Baltimore’s Lyric Opera House.
-She has also performed with members of the Academy of St. Martin in the Fields, the BBC Symphony Orchestra, the Bergen Philharmonic Orchestra, the City of London Sinfonia, the Chamber Orchestra of Europe, the English Philharmonic, Europa Galante, the London Mozart Players, L’Orchestra des Champs Elysees, the Melbourne Symphony, the Metropolitan Opera, and the Philadelphia Orchestra, as well as with artists including Renée Fleming, Kristin Chenoweth, Arturo Sandoval, and the Irish Tenors.
+Anna has delighted audiences including European royalty, the First Lady of the United States, Supreme Court justices, senators, congressmen, legislators, and celebrities, and has performed on national and international television, in venues including New York’s Carnegie Hall and Lincoln Center, and Washington DC’s Kennedy Center and Smithsonian Institution.
+She has also performed with members of the Academy of St. Martin in the Fields, the BBC Symphony Orchestra, the Bergen Philharmonic Orchestra, the City of London Sinfonia, the Chamber Orchestra of Europe, the English Philharmonic, Europa Galante, the London Mozart Players, L’Orchestra des Champs Elysees, the Melbourne Symphony, the Metropolitan Opera, and the Philadelphia Orchestra, as well as with artists including Renée Fleming, Kristin Chenoweth, Arturo Sandoval, the Irish Tenors, LeVar Burton, Morgan James, and Katja Herbers.
 Locally, she has appeared with the Smithsonian Chamber Players, and as principal harpist with the Fairfax, Harrisburg, Richmond, and Virginia Symphonies.

 Anna is also a member of The Sprezzatura Duo, formed with fellow harpist Kate Loughrey.
 "Sprezzatura" means "the art of making something difficult look effortless."
 The duo demonstrates the art of "sprezzatura" in their fun, creative, and entertaining concert programs that appeal to audiences of all ages.
 In 2012, Anna and Kate co-founded the Harps for Kids Foundation, a nonprofit 501(c)(3) public charity that provides lessons and community outreach programs to local youth.
 The Sprezzatura Duo performed at the American Harp Society's 2016 National Conference in Atlanta, giving the world premiere of their second commission.
 In 2018, they received the prestigious Faculty Development Grant from the Peabody Institute of The Johns Hopkins University to record their debut album.

-In addition to her career as a concert harpist, Anna is also an award-winning pianist, and maintains studios of both piano and harp students.
-She has also been featured on more than 10 different CDs as both harpist and/or pianist.
+In addition to her career as a concert harpist, Anna is also an award-winning pianist, and has been featured on more than 10 different CDs as both harpist and/or pianist.
 As an arts educator, Anna has conducted national and international research, and has interviewed artists including Pierre Boulez, Alice Chalifoux, Evgeny Kissin, and Leonard Slatkin.
-She has written articles for the American Harp Journal as well as entries for various encyclopedias by Salem Press.
-Anna has presented at the Mid-Atlantic Harp Festival, and is a regular presenter at the College Music Society's (CMS) National Conferences; she was the Event Director and lead panelist of the day-long 2016 CMS Pre-Conference Workshop in Santa Fe, New Mexico.
+She has written articles for the American Harp Journal as well as entries for several encyclopedias by Salem Press.
+Anna has presented at the Mid-Atlantic Harp Festival, and is a regular presenter at American Harp Society and the College Music Society's (CMS) National Conferences; she was the Event Director and lead panelist of the day-long 2016 CMS Pre-Conference Workshop in Santa Fe, New Mexico.

 In 2017, she presented at the Global Awareness Society International conference in Heredia, Costa Rica, and at the 2017 American Harp Society's (AHS) Summer Institute in Northfield, Minnesota.
 Anna also performed as part of the Elán Ensemble at the AHS conference, and conducted a harp ensemble at Les Harpes Camac Festival USA, where her students gave the world premiere of Dr. Evan Meier's Variations on an Antique Theme, which she commissioned specifically for the Festival.
 In 2018, Anna joined the Crested Butte Music Festival as Associate Director and chamber music coach of the Chamber Music Intensive.
 In 2019, she was an invited speaker at The Juilliard School.

-Anna received her doctorate from Columbia University, and has master's degrees from the Peabody Institute of The Johns Hopkins University, Pensacola Theological Seminary, and the University of Maryland, where she also received two bachelor's degrees with honors.
+Anna received her doctorate from Columbia University, and has master's degrees from the Peabody Institute of The Johns Hopkins University (major: harp; minor: piano) and the University of Maryland (musicology).
 She completed additional studies at the Juilliard School, the MasterWorks Festival - London, and, upon personal invitation, to the Salzedo School.
-Her primary instructors were the late Alice Chalifoux and the late Jeanne Chalifoux.
+Her primary instructors were Alice Chalifoux and Jeanne Chalifoux.
 Anna was awarded the United States Navy's CMC Award for her volunteer work providing therapeutic music to the wounded warriors at Walter Reed National Military Medical Center, and remains committed to the juxtaposition of music and medicine.

 Anna serves on the board of the Mid-Atlantic chapter of the College Music Society, and is President of the Washington, DC chapter of the American Harp Society.
 She divides her time between Washington, DC and New York.